We Deal in Lead A Weird West Gunslinger Adventure Game

 Enemies roll a HRT save to avoid fleeing when taking their first casualty and again after losing half their number.
 Lone foes save at 0 Grit.

-Morale uniquely affects your party (see The Order of Gunslingers).
+Morale uniquely affects your party (see The Order of Gunslingers, pg.
+20).

 Inventory #

-• The satchel doubles as a sleeping bag if emptied of contents
+• Emptied, the satchel doubles as a sleeping bag.

 Hirelings #

 Hirelings aid expeditions.
-To create a hireling: roll 3d6 for ability scores, d6 for Grit and roll a simple weapon (d6); further flesh them out using the Gunslinger Creation tables.
+To create a hireling: roll 3d6 for ability scores, d6 for Grit and roll a simple weapon (d6); further flesh them out using the Gunslinger Creation tables (pg.
+82).

 Hirelings cost 1-3 Lead daily or a treasure share.